NodeBE4/opinion/_posts/2023-01-16-EnclavedMicrostate.md

 ----- __1061.2__ -----2023-01-19 01:01:53+08:00:

 Thanks!
 There does seem to have been an experimental quality about the KV-2 from appearances alone and I'm unsurprised it didn't go anywhere.

+### 1062: [[Home Improvement] The Groverhaus: a tale of load-bearing drywall and insulated stairs](https://old.reddit.com/r/HobbyDrama/comments/10fvpy7/home_improvement_the_groverhaus_a_tale_of/), submitted on 2023-01-19 15:33:22+08:00.

+----- __1062.1__ -----2023-01-20 06:10:14+08:00:

+> popular gaming channel Yogscast

+Every once in a while I am reminded that yes, Yogscast does still exist and didn't just sort of fizzle out in 2015.
+Believe it or not, The Spiffing Brit is *technically* a Yogscast affiliate channel despite not advertising it.